 How to choose

 Fueleconomy.gov is an excellent place to learn about high-mileage vehicles, including all-electric vehicles, hybrids and plug-ins.
 There you can compare models, calculate fuel savings, and learn how to drive more efficiently.
+NYSERDA also has a calculator to help you compare potential savings.

 where to buy